-Today’s plan is an “unplanned” landing at Chuginadak Island, part of the Islands of Four Mountains archipelago.
+Today’s plan is an “unplanned” landing at Chuginadak Island, part of the strangely named Islands of Four Mountains archipelago.
 It is meant to be a sea day en route to Unalaska Island, but our captain is curious about what looks like a sandy land bridge between Mount Cleveland, an active volcano, and Tana island that has been spotted on Google Earth.
-Below is the ISS Expedition 38 crew image of the Islands of the Four Mountains with cloud obscuring the potential land bridge between Cleveland and Tana islands.
+The image below is from the ISS Expedition 38 crew image of the Islands of the Four Mountains with cloud obscuring the potential land bridge between Cleveland and Tana islands.

 It’s a landscape of contrasts.
 On one side, Mount Cleveland towers above everything, with a puff of steam escaping from the caldera.
-On the other side, black sand dunes and green beach rye grass make a stunning contrast, with the Tana volcano obscured by cloud.
+On the other side, black sand-dunes and green beach ryegrass make a stunning contrast, with the Tana volcano obscured by the cloud.

 There’s enough time before the last zodiac back to the ship to pick up some plastic.
 A cargo ship carrying logs has lost its load somewhere at some point, and the logs and various plastic flotsam have been tossed up on the beach by the Bering Sea.
 Ropes, plastic buckets, a stray orange buoy, plastic bottle tops, small pieces of blue shattered plastic – all needs to be collected and taken back to the ship for recycling.

 We need to be in Dutch Harbour first thing tomorrow morning for US Immigration and Customs clearance, so Le Soleal is underway again just after 6 pm, with some amazing views of the Carlisle Volcano again.
 We pass through the easternmost islands of the Islands of the Four Mountains with the sunken calderas.